Ashvin1191/TanteBazar/README.md

 3. Remove Item from a Basket
 4. Checkout Selected Item

+###### A Customer is able to view a list of item in the store.The customer can select an item base on the item id and add it to a basket.Only one basket is available per customer.
+After the customer has added a list of selected item, he/she can check out the basket (all item in the basket is checkout).
+In addition a customer can remove items form the basket, removing items will clear the customer's basket.In short the customer is allow to fully manage her/his basket using the availablt list of items.

 # The Project Main Solution Breakdown:
  1. ### Src : The source folder:
  The following is define in the Source folder: